 Rowlands Castle has usually been the preferred residence for many military personnel as it is close to Portsmouth with its Naval Base and the Admiralty Administration.

 ‘Timelines’ provides a quick reference to the flow of events, while ‘Events’ illustrates major happenings, natural and social, usually of relatively short duration.
-Reports, are significant studies commissioned by the Parish Council, often written by residents, which describe important aspects of our environment, sometimes having planning, legal or regulatory implications.
+Village Evolution and Design are significant studies commissioned by the Parish Council, often written by residents, which describe important aspects of our environment, sometimes having planning, legal or regulatory implications.